 In November 2013, after increased awareness about hunger among Frederick’s children, I partnered with the national Blessings in a Backpack organization to establish a Frederick Chapter.
 In Jan.
 2014, BIAB began feeding 210 children in one local school.
-Thanks to amazing community support and a strong volunteer base, BIAB currently feeds 2,600 at-risk FCPS students in 18 local schools.
+Thanks to amazing community support and a strong volunteer base, BIAB currently feeds 3,100 low-income children in 21 local schools.
 This is a true labor of love.
-But thousands more students need our help.
+Our goal is to add 1,000 thousands more children by the end of 2023.
 Watch my video presentation at the Impact Club, which provided support for Blessings in a Backpack Frederick in 2018.

 Food Purchasing Coordinator